Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 • Relevant Email Campaigns: Leverage marketing automation to send targeted emails based on buying signals.
 For example, if a prospect downloads a white paper on a specific topic, send a follow-up email with relevant case studies or a personalized offer.

 • Account-Based Marketing (ABM): For high-value accounts, develop personalized ABM campaigns that align with their specific buying triggers.
-This could involve targeted social media ads showcasing solutions addressing their current challenges, or personalized SEO landing pages highlighting relevant benefits.
+This could involve targeted ads that reference their recent funding round, or personalized landing pages that speak to the challenges new executives typically face.

 3. Leveraging Social Media

 • Industry News & Insights: Share relevant industry news and insights on social media platforms often visited by your target accounts.
-Engage in discussions and position yourself as a thought leader aware of the market dynamics impacting their buying decisions.
+Join the conversation and show you understand what's changing in their world.

-• Social Listening: Utilize social listening tools to track online conversations and identify buying triggers within your target accounts.
+• Social Listening: Use social listening tools to track what your target accounts are talking about online.
 If a prospect tweets frustration with a competitor's product, reach out with a helpful message about your solution.
 Engage in relevant conversations and demonstrate expertise.

 4. Promotions & Incentives Based on Triggers

-• Limited-Time Offers & Exclusive Access: Create a sense of urgency (FOMO) with limited-time offers or exclusive deals triggered by specific events.
+• Limited-Time Offers & Exclusive Access: Use limited-time offers tied to specific events to create urgency.
 For example, if a competitor raises prices, offer a limited-time discount to capture potential customers seeking alternatives.

 5. Targeted Webinars & Events